ShellUI Logo

 1. Build your project: dotnet build

-2. Check that wwwroot/app.css was generated (for CLI method, this happens automatically)
+2. Check that wwwroot/app.css was generated

 Quick Test